 From some of the highest tuition fees in the world to one of the most expensive countries to live, studying in the UK costs a wealth.

-Moreover, in the UK, similar to most of the top international study destinations, foreign students are allowed to work part-time.
+Moreover, in UK, similar to most of the top international study destinations, foreign students are allowed to work part-time.
 In the UK as an international student, you’re allowed to work up to 20 hours at maximum per week during term-time and full-time during holiday breaks.
 But there are many restrictions and conditions you must stay in line with in order to be allowed to work.

-Your eligibility to work in the UK while studying depends on two major restrictions: those set by your university and those by official institutions.
-First, you must ensure that your university doesn’t have any constrain pulling you back from working before dealing with officials.
+Your eligibility to work in the UK while studying depends on two major restrictions: those set by your university and those by state-run official institutions.
+First, you must ensure that your university doesn’t have any constrain pulling you back from working before dealing with state officials.
 For example, depending on your study course your university may limit working hours to you, aside from governmental restrictions.